Thai Language 4

 The syllabus of this 4th year module provides the materials and learning environment for the student to demonstrate and build upon the skills acquired while studying at a Thai university during the previous year.

 The objectives of the module are to further develop the student’s ability to:

 - understand Thai spoken at normal speed and to recognize nuances of meaning in oral discourse; engage in extended, in-depth discussion, on general and Thai-specific topics; make oral presentations with accuracy and fluency

 - read/translate/summarize/extract information/ recognize nuances of meaning / draw inferences from authentic Thai texts drawn from a range of sources

 - translate complex English passages into Thai using correct grammar and spelling

 - write extended essays in Thai presenting reasoned arguments

 Method of assessment

 One three-hour written examination taken in May/June (70%); an oral examination of 20 minutes (20%); regular written homework assignments (10%).

-The materials for this course will be supplied by the teachers
+The materials for this module will be supplied by the teachers